OlisehKN/Captstone_Project-WordPress-Site-on-AWS/README.md

 - I have now configured the public subnets with an internet gateway to allow for internet access into the subnet and configured a NAT Gateway with private connectivity to the private subnets to allow for offline and private access to the subnets.

 ### <ins>3.)
 AWS MySQL RDS Setup</ins>
+  <ins>Objective: Deploy a managed MySQL database using Amazon RDS for WordPress data storage.</ins>